Emmotes/ic_spoilers/docs/ravengard.md

         The First Line: Not every situation can be solved with a sword.
         Sturdy Buckler: Ask any Flaming Fist how many times their shield has saved them.
 Flame Resistant Shield: A gift from the Grand Duke when I became a Blaze.
-Aegis of Baldur's Gate: It is said this shield was wielded by Baldur himself.
+Aegis of Baldur's Gate: It is said this shield was wielded by Balduran himself.

 Slot 5:
     People's Protector: They should look to you for hope, not fear.